 What are Referrals?

 For business purposes, a referral is when one person has a positive customer experience, which so delights them that they feel compelled to recommend this experience to their friends and colleagues.
-Referrals can be a natural phenomenon.
+Referrals can be a natural phenomenon, making them a particularly great form of lead generation.
 However, the frequency with which they occur can be increased by understanding what causes them to occur.

 Step 1: Implement a Loyalty Scoring System